fshowalter/movielog-archive/reviews/chain-lightning-1950.md

 The result feels like one of Bogart’s pre-_Casablanca (1942)_ pictures.
 Ones that saw him cast in whatever B-production Warners was shooting that week.
 Only this time he’s playing the iconic, cynical Bogart character instead of a generic heavy.

-At one point, he says, “Hey, get me out of this Buck Rogers monkey suit, will ya?”
-He’s referring to the flight getup, but might have meant _Chain Lightning_ itself.
+And then there's the form-fitting flight getup.
+At one point Bogart pleads, “Hey, get me out of this Buck Rogers monkey suit, will ya?”
+He might have been talking about _Chain Lightning_ itself.